If not indicated otherwise, topics can be worked on in English or German.

 • Understand state-of-the-art based on literature

-• Implement ANN model for optimal power-flow prediction
+• Implement ANN model for power-flow prediction

 • Benchmark results against SOTA ANNs